-The Governing Board was appointed by the Minister for Industrial Relations on April 2022, to April 2025.
-The Governing Board comprises a mix of skills, qualifications and experience and includes representation for both employers and workers across the covered industries.
+The Board’s term of appointment is from April 2022 until April 2025.
+Board members have a mix of skills, qualifications and experience.
+The Board includes representation for employers and workers across the covered industries.

 Chair and Deputy Chair